tylerthomasallen/docs/src/pages/dashboard/unified-analytics.md

 - `Deep Linking Duration` refers to the duration of time someone is eligible to receive deep link data.
 This includes anyone clicking a Branch link, or being automatically redirected to the app through a Branch Web SDK call.
 Measured in minutes.

 - `Click to x` refers to events that occur after someone clicks a Branch link.
 If someone clicks and installs from a link, and comes back 10 days later to purchase, we would count that as a conversion, and it would surface in our dashboard.
+Measured in days.

 - `Impression to x` refers to events that occur after someone views a Branch impression link.
+Measured in days.

 Using the default value of 2 hours for deep linking and attribution under the old system, and 2 hours for deep linking with 7 days for install attribution, here's what you can expect.